-In order to ensure that provided services are clinically appropriate, the Medical Management and Pharmacy Departments have established criteria for members to follow so that care is reimbursed correctly and efficiently.
-These rules and processes are addressed below and in the "Precertification and Concurrent Review for Clinical Appropriateness" section that follows below.
+In order to ensure that provided services are medically necessary, the Medical Management and Pharmacy Departments have established criteria for members to follow so that care is reimbursed correctly and efficiently.
+These rules and processes are addressed below and in the "Precertification and Concurrent Review for Medical Necessity" section that follows below.

-A service is NOT considered clinically appropriate if it is:
+A service is NOT considered medically necessary if it is:

-- 1. Not ordered by a licensed or accredited physician, hospital, or healthcare provider or other healthcare facility. - Not recognized throughout the Medical profession as safe and effective, is not required for the diagnosis and treatment of a particular illness (physical or behavioral) or injury, and is not employed appropriately in a manner consistent with generally accepted United States medical standards.
+- 1. Not ordered by a licensed or accredited physician, hospital, or healthcare provider or other healthcare facility. - Not recognized throughout the medical profession as safe and effective, not required for the diagnosis and treatment of a particular illness (physical or behavioral) or injury and is not employed appropriately in a manner consistent with generally accepted United States medical standards. - 3.
+Provided for vocational training. - 4.
+An Educational Service, including those listed below, are not considered medically necessary unless required because of a new medical or behavioral condition or a change from baseline in a previous condition.
+Educational services that can be received within a school system are NOT considered medically necessary.
+Examples of services that are not covered include:

-- 3. Provided for vocational training. - 4.
-An Educational Service, including those listed below, are not considered clinically appropriate unless required BECAUSE OF a new medical or behavioral condition or a change from baseline in a previous condition.
-Educational services that can be received within a school system are NOT considered clinically appropriate.
-Examples of services that are not covered include: - Training in the activities of daily living; and - · Instruction in scholastic skills such as reading and writing; and - Preparation for an occupation, or treatment of learning disabilities for academic underachievement. - 5.
-Experimental or Investigational Generally, experimental or investigational refers to the medical use of a service or supply still under study and the service or supply is not yet recognized throughout the Physician's profession in the United States as safe or effective for diagnosis and treatment of the illness or injury.
+- · Training in the activities of daily living; and - · Instruction in scholastic skills such as reading and writing; and - Preparation for an occupation, or treatment of learning disabilities for academic underachievement. - 5.
+Determined to be (E/I) which are drugs, devices, medical treatment, or medical procedures that are not considered to be a standard of practice in this healthcare market for a particular diagnosis.
+These may be under study and not yet recognized throughout the physician's profession in the United States as safe or effective for diagnosis and/or treatment of the illness or injury.
 This includes, but is not limited to: clinical trials, all treatment protocols based upon or similar to those used in clinical trials, and drugs approved by the Federal Food and Drug Administration that are being used for unrecognized indications.
-Experimental or investigational procedures are usually identified by those procedures that have no CPT code and are therefore coded into a "NOC not otherwise classified" category.

-The Cleveland Clinic Residents and Fellows Health Benefit Program reserves the right for final determination of clinical appropriateness.

-6. Cosmetic in nature.
+E/I services may be considered excluded or ineligible for precertification.
+Contact the Aetna concierge, Medical or Pharmacy Management team for more information. - (E/I) which are drugs, devices, medical treatment, or medical procedures that are not considered to be a standard of practice in this healthcare market for a particular diagnosis.
+These may be under study and not yet recognized throughout the physician's profession in the United States as safe or effective for diagnosis and/or treatment of the illness or injury.
+This includes, but is not limited to: clinical trials, all treatment protocols based upon or similar to those used in clinical trials, and drugs approved by the Federal Food and Drug Administration that are being used for unrecognized indications.
+E/I services may be considered excluded or ineligible for precertification.
+Contact the Aetna concierge, Medical or Pharmacy Management team for more information. - 6.
+Cosmetic in nature.
 Services that are obtained related to dermatology or plastic surgery visits may require prior approval and/ or may be considered cosmetic in nature and are not a covered benefit.
 Contact Medical Management for more information.

-PRECERTIFICATION AND CONCURRENT REVIEW FOR CLINICAL APPROPRIATENESS
+PRECERTIFICATION AND CONCURRENT REVIEW FOR MEDICAL NECESSITY